-Have you or a loved one been exposed to the toxic chemicals in AFFF and now experiencing health complications?
+Have you or a loved one been exposed to the toxic chemicals in AFFF firefighting foam and are now experiencing health complications?
 If yes, you’re not alone.
 You can file an AFFF lawsuit and be eligible to receive compensation for medical bills, pain, suffering, lost wages, etc. and you may be entitled to compensation.
-But before you join the class action lawsuit, consider this: individual claims may yield better compensation.
+But before you join the AFFF firefighting foam class action lawsuit, consider this: individual AFFF firefighting foam lawsuits may yield better compensation.

-California personal injury law firm Nadrich and Cohen is highly experienced in toxic exposure cases and can help you weigh your options.
+California personal injury law firm Nadrich Accident Injury Lawyers is highly experienced in toxic exposure cases and can help you weigh your options.
 Contact us to explore your legal rights and representation.

 According to the National Institute of Standards and Technology, Aqueous Film Forming Foam (AFFF) is a type of fire suppressant agent used to attack flammable liquid pool fires.
 AFFF is widely used in fire fighting vehicles, fire training facilities, and shipboard and shore facility fire suppression systems.